veltman/csvgeocode/README.md

 csvgeocode
 ==========

 For when you have a CSV with addresses and you want a lat/lng for every row.
-Bulk geocode addresses a CSV with one or two lines of code.
+Bulk geocode addresses a CSV with a few lines of code.

 The defaults are configured to use [Google's geocoder](https://developers.google.com/maps/documentation/geocoding/) but it can be configured to work with any other similar geocoding service.
+Make sure that you use this in compliance with the relevant API's terms of service (Google's terms are [here](https://developers.google.com/maps/terms) and require any geocoding to be in conjunction with display on a Google Map).

 ## Basic command line usage